ningerson2002/automated-email-writing/README.md

    ![](images/clone-repo.jpg)
    ![](images/download-zip.jpg)
    * Then, use whatever ZIP manager you use to extract the files to its desired directory.
-2. In this project's directory, enter the `main.py` file using any text editor.
+2. In this project's directory, enter the `email_writer.py` file in the `src` directory using any text editor.
 If you aren't sure what to use, use Notepad which is natively installed to your system.
 3. Replace the values within the quotes for `email_sender`, `email_reciever`, `subject`, and `body` with the information required for your use of the application.
 (NOTE: DO NOT edit the `email_password` value just yet)
 4. Go to https://myaccount.google.com/ and set up two-factor authentication.
 This program cannot be used without this.